Strawberry-Foundations/strawberry-chat/README.md

 **A:** Yes, of course!
 As long as this client adheres to our terms of use (currently in progress), you may use and actively develop it!
 Just create a fork (You can also upload the client file individually in a separate GitHub repo, just please ask first if this is okay!), and edit the client file as it suits you!
 But please still adhere to our terms of use! :)

 **Q:** Can I host my own server?<br>
-**A:** Yes!!
-Hosting your own servers is totally easy and no problem!
+**A:** Yes.
+Hosting your own servers is totally easy!
 You can even add your own commands for your friends or community, and change the texts as you like!
-Only if you upload this to GitHub or something else, you should please follow our terms of use and create a fork :)
+Only if you upload this to GitHub or something else, you should please follow our terms of use and create a fork :) We would be happy if you would chat with us on the official chat server :) The user experience is much better there

 ### Clients
 | Name                                                                         | Type | Author                                                              | State                                                                                                                 | Version     |